“SIMPLY” Training Zones for the Beginner Triathlete

 One of the simplest ways we can learn to understand the different zones is by defining them.
 These five zones are as follows:

 Recovery/Zone 1: This zone is where we do our easiest workouts.
 This is typically a workout that is used as a recovery and usually follows a hard workout or training day.
 The overall intensity is low and is well below our lactate threshold level.
 This zone is most often used as the recovery portion of an interval workout.

-Extensive Endurance/Zone 2: Often referred to as the ?conversational pace? zone, we want to use this to build our aerobic endurance.
-Lactate build is low so we can train for longer periods of time or extensively to build our aerobic endurance.
+Extensive Endurance/Zone 2: Often referred to as the ‘conversational pace’ zone, we want to use this to build our aerobic endurance.
+Lactate build up is low so we can train for longer periods of time or extensively to build our aerobic endurance.
 This zone is the most used zone by multisport athletes.
 About 75-80% of our training time should be in this zone.

-Intensive Endurance/Zone 3: This zone is used in the base phase.
+Intensive Endurance/Zone 3: This zone can be used in the base phase.
 It is a slightly higher level than zone 2 as is lactate production.
 As we move out of the base phase and into the build phase we tend to train in the zone above or below this zone.
 Typically, for most beginners, this is also called the ‘gray zone’ or the ‘No Benefit Zone’.
 For the time being, this is a zone a beginner should avoid!

 Anaerobic/Zone 5: This zone sees us training beyond lactate threshold and the intervals are short.
 This zone needs to be used with caution as it is the zone that most often causes injuries when overused.